Anashawi/Anashawi/README.md

 - 🌱 I’m currently learning Web Development and other programming languages

-- 📫 How to reach me **adampithewan@gmail.com**
+- 📫 How to reach me **anas.moh.alhawi@gmail.com**

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact :- Watch matches and Swim ....

 <br>